SawYinQi/COMP2042/README.md

 39. organize managers into dedicated manager package
 40. added displays for ammo and kill target for level advancement
 41. add pause option to userinputhandler and pause display image.
+42. fix some minor problems with user being able to generate projectiles when paused and ammo regenerating while paused